rumeshnw/enterprise-twitter/README.md

 [![coverage](https://img.shields.io/codecov/c/github/shivangshah/enterprise-twitter/master.svg)](https://codecov.io/gh/shivangshah/enterprise-twitter)

 # Building the application
-Gradle wrapper is already included so all needs to be done is:
+Gradle wrapper is already included so all that needs to be done is:

 `./gradlew clean build`